water-wbq/2019-ZJU_SummerResearch/README.md

 ----
 [Spatiotemporal Multi-Graph Convolution Network for Ride-hailing Demand Forecasting （Xu Geng, Yaguang Li, etc)](http://www-scf.usc.edu/~yaguang/papers/aaai19_multi_graph_convolution.pdf) <br>

+### Literature review
+This paper proposes a novel deep learning model named the spatiotemporal multi-graph convolution network (ST-MGCN) for better region-level ride-hailing demand forecasting.
+And the network focus more on non-Euclidean pair-wise correlations among distant regions rather than Euclidean correlations as many previous researches. <br>
+The challenges in this research are from complex spatial and temporal correlations.
+On the one hand, complicated dependencies are observed among different regions.
+On the other hand, non-linear dependencies also exist among different temporal observations. <br>
+To address these challenges, the team firstly encodes the non-Euclidean correlations like the neighborhood, functional similarity and transportation connectivity among regions into multiple graphs.
+And then, for each graph, the researchers use contextual gated recurrent neural network which augments recurrent neural network with a contextual-aware gating mechanism to re-weights different historical observations.
+After that, the researchers further leverage the multi-graph convolution to explicitly model these correlations.
+And Finally, a fully connected neural network is used to transform features into the prediction. <br>
+For the evaluation, the team evaluates the proposed model on two real-world large scale ride-hailing demand datasets and observes consistent improvement of more than 10% over state- of-the-art baselines. <br>
+For the contribution:
 * Identified its unique spatiotemporal correlation
 * A novel deep learning based model which encoded the non-Euclidean correlations among regions using multiple graphs and explicitly captured them using multi-graph convolution
 * Further augmented the recurrent neural network with contextual gating mechanism to incorporate global contextual information in the temporal modeling procedure

+Results:
+---
+1.Use the damand of next timestep t+1 as the predicted demand of t, RMSE: 35.804382<br>
+2.One-way LSTM, best RMSE:29.434<br>
+3.ST-MGCN (no attention), best RMSE:20.3907909393<br>
+4.ST-MGCN (attention), best RMSE:23.5178871155

 Ref: